 - Internal bleeding

 It is crucial for injury victims to understand that they have a limited amount of time to file a premises liability lawsuit in Rockingham.
 The North Carolina personal injury statute of limitations is three years from the day an injury occurs.
-This gives premises liability victims a three-year window with which to file a lawsuit against the alleged negligent property owner, or they will be unable to recover the compensation they deserve.
+The statute of limitations for a wrongful death claim is just two years.

-The attorneys at Price Petho & Associates P.L.L.C. can use their resources to uncover any evidence needed to prove liability in the case.
+The attorneys at Price, Petho & Associates can use their resources to uncover any evidence needed to prove liability in the case.
 This can include:

 - Any video surveillance of the incident

 - Employee training records

 - Statements from eyewitnesses

 - Prior complaints

 In addition to gathering the evidence needed to prove liability, an attorney will ensure that you are evaluated and treated by a trusted medical professional who can help calculate your total expected losses.
 Our attorneys negotiate vigorously with insurance carriers and at-fault parties to reach a fair out-of-court settlement.
 If the other parties do not budge, or if they deny a claim altogether, we are fully prepared to take your case to trial if necessary.

 Our Rockingham office is conveniently located at 801 E Broad Ave, #17 in Rockingham, NC.
 We also have offices in Charlotte and Rutherfordton.
 We can also discuss claims with clients at their homes or in a hospital if you are too injured to come to us.